Mykonos

 Practical Notes

-Mykonos International Airport is 3km from the town.
-Ferries from Piraeus (Athens) take 3-4 hours on high-speed catamarans (€50-70); slower conventional ferries take 5.5 hours and are cheaper.
-In July-August, book ferry tickets at least a few days ahead.
+Mykonos International Airport is 3km from town.
+Ferries from Piraeus take 3-4 hours on high-speed catamarans (€50-70 one way) or 5.5 hours on conventional ferries at lower prices.
+Book ferry tickets in advance for July and August.